 The current, and original, building was known as the ‘Great Garretts’ (seen in the background of the image), and it would probably have begun life as a merchant’s house.
-The brick-built pub on the corner of Magpie Square, as shown in the image, was a Victorian addition, but it was demolished in 1956 to accommodate the widening of Broadgate for the new Pelham Bridge.
+The brick-built pub on the corner of Magpie Square, as shown in the image, was a much later addition, but it was demolished in 1956 to accommodate the widening of Broadgate for the new Pelham Bridge.

 My grandfather was so fond of the pub, that when he left home and bought his own house, he named it ‘Dragona’.
 Unfortunately, my grandfather died before I was born, but I wanted to bring his legacy to life again and name my business in his honour.
 I like to think he would be proud.